-- 5.2.15.2 The operator shall submit a written report within 7 calendar days of completing the repairs and re-inspecting the component using the test method in Section 6.3.1. - 5.2.15.3 Operators who fail to comply with all of the requirements specified in Sections 5.2.15.1 and 5.2.15.2 shall be in violation with the provisions of this rule. - 5.3 Maintenance Requirements: - 5.3.1 Upon detection of a leaking component, the operator shall affix to that component a weatherproof readily visible tag. - 5.3.2 The tag shall remain affixed to the component until all the conditions specified in Sections 5.3.2.1 through 5.3.2.3 have been met. - 5.3.2.1 The leaking component has been repaired or replaced; and - 5.3.2.2 The component has been re-inspected using the test method in Section 6.3.1; and - 5.3.2.3 The component is found to be in compliance with the requirements of this rule. - 5.3.3 The tag shall include the following information: - 5.3.3.1 Date and time of leak detection. - 5.3.3.2 Date and time of leak measurement. - 5.3.3.3 For gaseous leaks, indicate the leak concentration in ppmv. - 5.3.3.4 For liquid leaks, indicate whether it is a major liquid leak or a minor liquid leak. - 5.3.3.5 For essential components, unsafe-to-monitor components, or critical components, so indicate on the tag. - 5.3.4 An operator shall minimize all component leaks immediately to the extent possible, but not later than one (1) hour after detection of leaks in order to stop or reduce leakage to the atmosphere. - 5.3.5 If the leak has been minimized but the leak still exceeds the applicable leak standards of this rule, an operator shall comply with at least one of the requirement of Sections 5.3.5.3, 5.3.5.4 or 5.3.5.5 as soon as practicable but not later than the time period specified in Table 5 until June 30, 2024 and

-Table 6 after June 30, 2024.
-For each calendar quarter, the operator may be allowed to extend the repair period as specified in Table 5 until June 30, 2024, and Table 6 after June 30, 2024, for a total number of leaking components, not to exceed 0.05 percent of the number of components inspected, by type, rounded upward to the nearest integer where required.
+- 5.3 Maintenance Requirements - 5.3.1 Upon detection of a leaking component, the operator shall affix to that component a weatherproof readily visible tag. - 5.3.2 The tag shall remain affixed to the component until all the conditions specified in Sections 5.3.2.1 through 5.3.2.3 have been met. - 5.3.2.1 The leaking component has been repaired or replaced; and - 5.3.2.2 The component has been re-inspected using the test method in Section 6.4.1; and - 5.3.2.3 The component is found to be in compliance with the requirements of this rule. - 5.3.3 The tag shall include the following information: - 5.3.3.1 Date and time of leak detection. - 5.3.3.2 Date and time of leak measurement. - 5.3.3.3 For gas leaks, indicate the leak concentration in ppmv. - 5.3.3.4 For liquid leaks, indicate whether it is a major liquid leak or a minor liquid leak. - 5.3.3.5 For essential components, unsafe-to-monitor components, or critical components, so indicate on the tag. - 5.3.4 An operator shall minimize all component leaks immediately to the extent possible, but not later than one (1) hour after detection of leaks in order to stop or reduce leakage to the atmosphere. - 5.3.5 If the leak has been minimized but the leak still exceeds the applicable leak standards of this rule, an operator shall comply with at least one of the requirement of Sections 5.3.5.3, 5.3.5.4, or 5.3.5.5 as soon as practicable but not later than the time period specified in Table 4 or Table 5.
+For each calendar quarter, the operator may be allowed to extend the repair period as specified in Table 4 or Table 5, for a total number of leaking components, not to exceed 0.05 percent of the number of components inspected, by type, rounded upward to the nearest integer where required. - 5.3.5.1 The leak rate measured after leak minimization has been performed shall be the leak rate used to determine the repair period specified in Table 4 or Table 5.

-- 5.3.5.1 The leak rate measured after leak minimization has been performed shall be the leak rate used to determine the repair period specified in Table 5. - 5.3.5.2 The start of the repair period shall be the time of the initial leak detection. - 5.3.5.3 Repair or replace the leaking component; or - 5.3.5.4 Vent the leaking component to a closed vent system as defined in Section 3.0. - 5.3.5.5 Remove the leaking component from operation.
+- 5.3.5.2 The start of the repair period shall be the time of the initial leak detection. - 5.3.5.3 Repair or replace the leaking component; or - 5.3.5.4 Vent the leaking component to a closed vent system as defined in Section 3.0. - 5.3.5.5 Remove the leaking component from operation.